-There was a slope with grassland habitat where Sheena had stopped the previous year, and wanted to check again for little prickly pear.
-We saw a huge garter snake, easily two feet long and as thick as a loonie around his middle.
-He startled me, but I reminded myself there is an advantage to not living in the actual desert, as he'd never be mistaken for a venomous rattler way up here.
+Here we saw a huge garter snake, easily two feet long and as thick as a loonie around his middle.
+He startled me as we looked through the shallow grass, but I reminded myself there is an advantage to not living in the actual desert - we have few if any venomous snake up here.

-After a little searching, we found them again!
-And what was funny was their shape - there were plenty of them with two appendages off a single trunk, and we laughed about how they seemed to be waving at us, beckoning us to find them like little snowmen peeking out of the grass and dirt!
+With a little patience, we found what we were searching for - Northern Prickly Pears.
+We noted a funny feature among them was their common shape - many of them had two appendages branching off a single trunk.
+We laughed about how they seemed to be waving at us, beckoning us to find them like little snowmen peeking out of the scrub and dirt!

-Considering I live in a home that is designed to adapt to extreme temperatures by design in order to conserve energy - it wasn't hard to recognize the similarities between #passivehouse and #cacti in terms of temperature adaptations - after just a quick google search about the little prickly pear.
+Considering I live in a home that is also designed to adapt to extreme temperatures in order to conserve energy - it wasn't hard to recognize some similarities between #passivehaus and #cacti in terms of temperature adaptations.

-Obviously they are unique - they can withstand extreme freezing temperatures in the far north.
-But they are also a rare type of cactus where photosynthesis occurs at night, so that they can conserve moisture.
+The prickly pear cactus are certainly unique - they can withstand extreme freezing temperatures in the far north.
+But they are also a rare type of cactus where photosynthesis occurs at night, that allows them to conserve moisture.

 This makes it hard for prickly pear cactus to cool off during the hot days, and it's thought they've adapted their funny shapes and spines as a way to reflect and radiate excess heat as a means to mitigate thermal loading (overheating.)